eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 **CompileCommand PrintInlining**

-We can see that the annotations on the right indicate that the code originates from both `Test::test` and `Test::testHelper`.
+We can see in the `PrintIdeal` dump above that the annotations on the right indicate that the code originates from both `Test::test` and `Test::multiply`.
-Hence, we can conclude that the `Test::testHelper` code was inlined into the compilation of `Test::test`.
+Hence, we can conclude that the `Test::multiply` code was inlined into the compilation of `Test::test`.

 We confirm this with the `PrintInlining` flag:
 ```